jamesduv9/ci_cli/README.md

 2. Use the labvars.json as instructions to create an EVE-NG lab topology
 3. Waits 10 minutes to ensure all devices are powered up

-For the mod action the following steps take place:
+For the modification action the following steps take place:
 1. An API call is made to EVE to determine if the currently requested lab exists, if so, we need to modify the lab instead of create
 2. Grabs all the provided configurations and compares them with the saved startup configurations within EVE-NG
 3. Any node that has a different configuration is stopped, loaded with the correct config, wiped,   and reloaded
 4. Each of the nodes that did get reloaded are added to a special health_targets.json, which is used as an optional instruction in the `tb_and_health` command to narrow the scope of the health check

-## tb_and_health command
+### tb_and_health command
 ```sh
 # python3 ci_cli.py tb_and_health --help
 root        : INFO     Logging initiated